 If you actually need full project management (Gantt charts, time tracking, subcontractor coordination), buy a project management tool separately and integrate it.
 Don’t try to make a CRM be both.

-The non-negotiable features for a consultant CRM:
+The non-negotiable features for a consulting CRM:

 - Visual pipeline you can scan in 10 seconds